jorgenschaefer/elpy/docs/ide.rst

 .. command:: elpy-pdb-debug-buffer
    :kbd: C-c C-g g

    Run pdb on the current buffer.
-If you did not put any breakpoints using :command:`elpy-pdb-toggle-breakpoint-at-point`, the debugger will pause at the beginning of the buffer.
+If no breakpoints has been set using :command:`elpy-pdb-toggle-breakpoint-at-point`, the debugger will pause at the beginning of the buffer.
 Else, the debugger will pause at the first breakpoint.
-Once pdb is started, the `pdb commands`_ can be used to step through and investigate the code.
+Once pdb is started, the `pdb commands`_ can be used to step through and look into the code evaluation.

    With a prefix argument :kbd:`C-u`, ignore the breakpoints and always pause at the beginning of the buffer.